LaboratoireMecaniqueLille/crappy/docs/source/features.rst

      usable as-is in the general case.

   ..
 Important::
-     This object hasn't been maintained nor tested for a while, it is not sure that it still works as expected !
+     This object has not been maintained or tested recently.
+Its current behavior is not verified.

 - :ref:`Kollmorgen ServoStar 300 <crappy_docs/actuators:kollmorgen servostar 300>`

   Drives Kollmorgen's `Servostar 300 <https://www.kollmorgen.com/en-us/products
   /drives/servo/s300/>`_ servomotor conditioner in position or sets it to the analog driving mode.
-This is the same conditioner as for the :ref:`Biaxe <crappy_docs/lamcube:biaxe>` Actuator, but this object was designed for an other application.
+This is the same conditioner as for the :ref:`Biaxe <crappy_docs/lamcube:biaxe>` Actuator, but this object was designed for another application.

   ..
 Important::
      This Actuator was written for a specific application, so it may not be usable as-is in the general case.

   ..
 Important::
-     This object hasn't been maintained nor tested for a while, it is not sure that it still works as expected !
+     This object has not been maintained or tested recently.
+Its current behavior is not verified.

 - :ref:`Phidget Stepper4A <crappy_docs/actuators:phidget stepper4a>`